 Some drivers save hundreds of pounds per month running an electric car, which more than offsets the high initial cost to buy it.

 If you do make the switch to electric and have off-street parking, a smart charger lets you charge rapidly at home and you can also upload your tariff information to collect cost data.
-Check out our EV charger reviews for ideas.
+Check out our EV charger reviews and our best EV chargers guide for ideas.